WaykiChain/wicc-wasm-cdt/examples/hashtimelock/ricardian/hashtimelock.contracts.md

 <h1 class="contract"> transfer </h1>

-transfer is entrance for create a lock
+transfer is an entrance for create a lock

 <h1 class="contract"> unlock </h1>